KrispyTech/airneis/docs/coding-practices.md

 	productionEnv string = "production"
 )
 ```

+We have introduce a new directory in our scaffolding : `lib/shared/constants/`
+When you need to need to import a constant, just do `contants.constantVarName` and you should be able to import them.

 - If there are more than 2 possibilities of a result, use a switch case.
 Having a default value is also recommended if you're awaiting a default task.